Gathering Workspace Utilization Data

 Shut Down Unused Space

 If subleasing isn’t an option, you might be able to at least close off certain spaces or even floors.
-That will allow you to shut down heating and cooling, which will save money on your electric bill, and will also reduce your janitorial and cleaning costs.
+That will allow you to shut down heating and cooling.
+It will save money on your electric bill, and will also reduce your janitorial and cleaning costs.

 Plan for the Future